Constable of the Tower: Lord Lieutenant of the Tower Hamlets

 The Constable also held the office of Lord Lieutenant of the Tower Hamlets, which existed from the Restoration until 1889, and had authority with the Tower division of the hundred of Ossulstone.
 In the 17th century, Ossulstone, the urbanising part of Middlesex which bordered the City of London, was split into four divisions, of which the Tower division lay east of the city, compassing all the modern London Borough of Tower Hamlets and most of that of Hackney.
 The division was also called Tower Hamlets, after the hamlets (later to become parishes) of the ancient parish of Stepney.
-Each Ossulstone division had status equivalent to that of a hundred, while Tower division had some extra powers normally reserved for a county, in particular its own Lord Lieutenant.
+Each Ossulstone division had status equivalent to that of a hundred, while Tower division had some extra powers normally reserved for a county, in particular its own lord-lieutenant.
 This enabled the Constable, as Lord Lieutenant, to raise local militia forces to supplement the Tower garrison at times of increased tension, or for use in the field.
-A 1662 act of Parliament restricting the power of levying militia to [lord-]lieutenants had a saver for the Constable:
+The City of London Militia Act 1662 restricting the power of levying militia to [lord-]lieutenants had a saver for the Constable: